-12 Student shall be expelled for a minimum period of two complete school semesters and shall be referred to the district attorney for appropriate action.
-La.
-R.S.
-17:4169(C)(2)(c)(i).
-Under the above circumstances, students with disabilities will be disciplined under Louisiana's Regulations for Implementation of the Children with Exceptionalities Act (La.
-R.S.
-17:1941 et seq.); Title 28, Part XLIII, Bulletin 1706 Subpart 1 - Regulations for Students with Disabilities, Sections 530-537 or Section 504 of the Rehabilitation Act of 1973.

-13 Student shall be expelled from school for a minimum period of four complete school semesters.
+&lt;sup>12 Student shall be expelled from school for a minimum period of four complete school semesters.
 The student shall be referred to the district attorney for appropriate action.
 La.
 R.S.
-17:416(C)(2) (b)(i) and 20 U.S.C.
+17:416(C)(2)(a) and 20 U.S.C.
 Section 7151.
 Under the above circumstances, the students with disabilities will be disciplined under Louisiana's Regulations for Implementation of the Children with Exceptionalities Act (La.
 R.S.
 17:1941 et seq.); Title 28, Part XLIII, Bulletin 1706 Subpart 1 - Regulations for Students with Disabilities, Sections 530-537 or Section 504 of the Rehabilitation Act of 1973.
 See Section Twenty-Eight - Definition for the term "firearm".

+&lt;sup>13 Student shall be expelled for a minimum period of two complete school semesters.
+Under the above circumstances, students with disabilities will be disciplined under Louisiana's Regulations for Implementation of the Children with Exceptionalities Act (La.
+R.S.
+17:1941, et seq.); Title 28, Part XLIII, Bulletin 1706 Subpart 1 - Regulations for Students with Disabilities, Sections 530-537 or Section 504 of the Rehabilitation Act of 1973.

-14 Following a hearing, the student shall be referred to the School Board through a recommendation for action by the Superintendent.
+&lt;sup>14 Pursuant to a hearing, the student shall be expelled from school for a minimum of a period of four complete school semesters.
 La.
 R.S.
-17:416(C)(2)(c)(ii).
+17:416(C)(2)(a).
 Under the above circumstances, students with disabilities will be disciplined under Louisiana's Regulations for Implementation of the Children with Exceptionalities Act (La.
 R.S.
-17:1941, et seq.); Title 28, Part XLIII, Bulletin 1706 Subpart 1 - Regulations for Students with Disabilities, Sections 530-537 or Section 504 of the Rehabilitation Act of 1973.
+17:1941 et seq.); Title 28, Part XLIII, Bulletin 1706 Subpart 1 - Regulations for Students with Disabilities, Section 530-537 or Section 504 of the Rehabilitation Act of 1973.

 SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions property, on a school bus, or at a school- sponsored event 15 Possession or Distribution of Drugs -Any student who is under 16 years of age and in grades six through twelve and who is found guilty of possession of, or knowledge of and intentional distribution of, or possession with intent to distribute any illegal narcotic, drug, or other controlled substance on school property, on a school bus or at a school- sponsored event 16 Possession or use of an object as a weapon, such as mace, taser, pepper spray, or a box cutter Possession or use of explosive devices/fireworks, and/or ammunition or look-alike devices, such as replicas of guns similar in appearance to a real gun Posting on any Internet website (including social media platforms) indecent, vulgar, violent, lewd, or slanderous photographs or video taken on the grounds of any school or property owned or operated by or on behalf of the East Baton Rouge Parish School Board or in any school bus owned or operated by or on behalf of the East Baton Rouge Parish School Board and which photographs or video may result in a substantial disruption of a school or are a threat to someone at school Posting or distributing unauthorized materials on school grounds Posting unauthorized Web pages, graphic images, or offensive language or comments on a school system server, Web page, or guest book
+Intervention Level 4 Required Expulsion Infractions Posting on any Internet website (including social media platforms) indecent, vulgar, violent, lewd, or slanderous photographs or video taken on the grounds of any school or property owned or operated by or on behalf of the East Baton Rouge Parish School Board or in any school bus owned or operated by or on behalf of the East Baton Rouge Parish School Board and which photographs or video may result in a substantial disruption of a school or are a threat to someone at school Posting or distributing unauthorized materials on school grounds Posting unauthorized Web pages, graphic images, or offensive language or comments on a school system server, Web page, or guest book Preventing orderly instruction of other students, when the student violates the schools code of conduct or when a student exhibits other disruptive, dangerous, or unruly behavior, including inappropriate physical contact, inappropriate verbal conduct, throwing objects, inciting other students to misbehave, or destroying property Provoking a fight either physically or verbally Refusing to cooperate in, or interfering with, a random metal-detector safety search Refusing to participate in classroom activities Repeatedly violating classroom or transportation rules Retaliation against any school employee, whether on or off campus or at a school function, such as intentionally or knowingly threatening to harm another by an unlawful act in retaliation for that person's performance of his or her official duties Selling or soliciting for sale any merchandise, material, or substances on school campus without the authorization of the building principal